The Recycling Solution to the EV Lithium Battery Metal Supply Challenge

 This American Manganese Inc. profile is part of a paid investor education campaign.*

-American Manganese holds a patent registered in the US, China, South Africa and Canada for a disruptive metallurgical process to achieve the recovery of very low-grade manganese (two to three percent) and process the manganese into electrolytic manganese metal (EMM) and electrolytic manganese dioxide (EMD) which are utilized in specialty metals and lithium-ion batteries.
+American Manganese holds a patent registered in the US, China, South Africa and Canada for a disruptive metallurgical process that can recover very low-grade manganese (two to three percent) and then process the manganese into electrolytic manganese metal (EMM) and electrolytic manganese dioxide (EMD) which are utilized in specialty metals and lithium-ion batteries.

 “There is currently no known commercial technology for large scale recycling of cathode materials of multiple chemistries.
 Spent cathode materials represent an ideal resource material to be processed with American Manganese’s proprietary hydrometallurgical process,” said Kemetco President Norman Chow.